 Overview In 2023, many middle-market investment banks and merger advisors restructured their business models as they realized that higher interest rates and an unsettled geopolitical environment were not just a temporary phase but had become, at least for a while, the new normal.
 It became clear that they could no longer depend for most of their revenue on success fees, commissions payable only when and if a deal is consummated.
 That approach worked well when low interest rates were driving deal volume and velocity.
 It's too risky in today's environment when deals take much longer to put together, and they often fall apart at the last minute.
-"We did not need retainers when most deals were successfully concluding in 2019 to 2022," said Richard Becker, managing director of Cross Keys Capital in Fort Lauderdale, United States.
+"We did not need retainers when most deals were successfully concluding in 2019 to 2022," said Richard Becker, managing director of Cross Keys Capital in Fort Lauderdale, FL.
 "We will revert back to more retainers as deals are more difficult to consummate."
 The latest annual Firmex study of sell-side merger fees found that advisors have been modifying their engagement agreements to put new emphasis on revenue they can depend on regardless of whether a deal is closed.
-More than two-fifths of the middle-market investment bankers who participated in the study said they had increased at least one component of their fee structure in 2023.
+Two-fifths of the middle-market investment bankers who participated in the study said they had increased at least one component of their fee structure in 2023.
 Most commonly, they are shifting revenue to fees that provide ongoing income for the duration of an assignment, such as monthly retainers or per-hour charges.
 Some firms that had charged one-time upfront retainers are switching to milestone-based structures, where set payments are due at specific deal stages, such as completing the offering memorandum and signing a letter of intent.
 In this year's survey, we added more open-ended questions to learn more about the nature of the fees that merger advisors are using today and the thinking behind them.
-The 229 respondents, most of whom are senior leaders in their firms, were generous with their time and open to sharing their insights and experiences.
+The 189 US respondents, most of whom are senior leaders in their firms, were generous with their time and open to sharing their insights and experiences.
 Collectively, they offered many ideas that other advisors may find useful.
 You'll find many of them throughout this report.

 Methodology Since 2016, Firmex has monitored the world of merger advisory fees through regular surveys of middle-market investment bankers, brokers, and other advisors.
 In December 2023, we conducted a global survey that received 456 responses from middle-market professionals in 40 countries.
-This report is based on the 229 responses from the United States, Canada, and Mexico.
-We will publish a report looking at the fee trends in Europe in the coming months.
-Six of ten respondents work as investment bankers or merger advisors, and another 30% call themselves business brokers.
+This report is based on the 189 responses from the United States.
+We have already published reports exploring fee trends in <a href="North-Morth-Market-North-Morth-Market-North-Morth-Market-North-Morth-Morth-Market-North-Mo Six of ten respondents work as investment bankers or merger advisors, and another 30% call themselves business brokers.
 Many of them are leaders at their firms.
 Nearly two-thirds of the respondents are chief executives or managing partners.
 Another quarter are partners, managing directors, or other senior leaders.
-Two-thirds of the advisors are generalists.
-Of those with specialties, the most common is "manufacturing, construction, and transportation," followed by "business services."